Chernobyl Crab Fly Tying Tutorial

 Finally, wrap the hackle (legs) up through the Deer Hair trying not to catch too many fibers.
 Tie the hackle off right in front of the eyes and snip off the excess hackle.

 Trim the hackle to keep the flat profile of the fly.
 Throw a whip finish and add superglue to increase the durability of the fly.

 And that's the Chernobyl Crab.
 This pattern was originally tied by Tim Borski and is a great pattern for Permit, Bonefish, and any other crab-eating fish.
-The Dumbbell eyes help the fly sink efficiently and quickly to drop the fly right into the fish's feeding zone.
+The Dumbbell Eyes help the fly sink efficiently and quickly drop into the fish's feeding zone.
 Don't go on a Permit trip without one of these in your back pocket.

 Give us a call here at the shop at (888) 413-5211 or email us anytime at [email protected].